omdevteam/om/docs_src/docs/parameters.md

      Example: `100`

 **speed_report_interval (int)**
-:  The number of events that must pass between consecutive speed reports from OM.
+:  The number of events that must ... between consecutive speed reports from OM.
 This parameter determines how often OM prints the "Processed: ..." message that provides information for about the processing speed.

      Example: `100`

 **data_broadcast_interval (int)**
-:  The number of events that must pass between consecutive data broadcasts from OM.
+:  The number of events that must ... between consecutive data broadcasts from OM.
    This parameter determines how often OM sends data to external programs.
 It should not be set to a value that is too low: if data is transferred too frequently, the network bandwidth could be saturated and OM could interfere with other running